Meikipop Guide

 • More dictionaries - Supports monolingual dictionaries like kaikki

-This fork has no prebuilt releases - you'll need to build it from source.
+Neither fork has prebuilt releases.
+You'll need to build from source.

 Limitations

-The original Meikipop is focused specifically on dictionary lookups.
-It does not support:
+The original Meikipop focuses specifically on dictionary lookups.
+It doesn't support:

-• SRS flashcard mining (use JL or the Anki fork above)
+• SRS flashcard mining (use JL or the Anki forks above)

 • Multiple dictionaries simultaneously